WCHD: History

 On September 17, 2012, WDKF changed its call letters to WCHD to go with the "Channel 9-9-9" branding.
-Channel 9-9-9 has since hired a local afternoon disc jockey and its music is now being programmed by a local program director, Steven Lewis, from 6am - 10pm.
+The station has since hired a local afternoon disc jockey and its music is now being programmed by a local program director, Steven Lewis, from 6 am - 10pm.
 This gives Channel 9-9-9 more of a local flavor compared to most Premium Choice [Clear Channel] stations.
 The station previously broadcast "Dayton's New Joints" on its HD-2 subchannel before going silent.
 Currently, the HD-2 channel carries the IHeartRadio Smooth Jazz format.

-WCHD was the original call sign of what is now WDMK 105.9 FM in Detroit, Michigan.